Songkran is Thailand’s most popular festival and possibly the biggest water fight in the world. What are your plans for Songkran 2023?

 Songkran has become arguably the biggest water fight in the world.
 The throwing of water has become a huge part of the celebration over the past two decades everywhere in Thailand, so don’t be surprised if you get splashed with water from every angle via a host of brightly-coloured water guns, buckets and anything else that can hold water.

-How is Songkran celebrated in Phuket?
+How will Songkran 2023 be celebrated in Phuket?

 Just a reminder, waterproof phone cases and waterproof bags will be your best friend during this one-of-a-kind holiday.